To lead the way in ensuring that all children, teens, and families experience a healthy grieving process in a supportive environment.

 Three Things Make Jeff’s Place Unique:

-♦ Our focus on the whole family; all members attend together and receive peer-based support.
+♦ Our focus on the whole family; all members attend together and receive group support.
 These sessions have a direct, profound, life-changing impact on the families.

 Many children feel isolated from both their peers and families because of a death.
 The feelings they experience are intense, varied and complicated.
 Our goal is to provide counseling to families in their greatest time of need.
 Untreated grief over the loss of a loved one can have serious consequences for a family, especially its younger members.
 National studies report pervasive negative emotions of sadness, anger, isolation, worry, and being overwhelmed for grieving children.
 They also have trouble sleeping, trouble concentrating on schoolwork, and become more likely to make unhealthy choices.
 Without adequate interventions, these children are at risk for negative outcomes, including traumatic grief, decreased school performance and lower self-esteem – and studies indicate that bereaved children are at a higher risk for mental health disorders than their non-bereaved peers, including depression, anxiety, anger and guilt.

-- One out of twenty kids will experience the loss of a parent or sibling before the age of 18
+- One out of fifteen kids will experience the loss of a parent or sibling before the age of 18

 - One in every 1,500 secondary school students dies each year

 - 1.5 million children in the USA are living in a single-parent household because of the death of a parent

 - Framingham middle and high school students say that 20-25% of them have experienced the death of someone close over the past 12 months.